sqlxpert/lights-off-aws/README.md

 * Check the
   [`LightsOff` CloudWatch log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3D$252Faws$252Flambda$252FLightsOff-).
-* Log messages from Lights Off (except for uncaught exceptions) are JSON objects, with a `Type` key to classify the message.
+* Log messages from Lights Off (except for uncaught exceptions) are JSON objects, with a `"type"` key to classify the message.
 * You can change the `LogLevel` parameter of your Lights Off CloudFormation stack to see more messages.